 Focusing down to the deepest hip layer, you have issues that involve the hip joint itself, including the hip labrum, the protective lip around the joint.
 A labrum tear or arthritis in the joint could cause pain in the front of the hip.
 Additional symptoms may include pain or clicking with walking and decreased range of motion in the hip.

-If you the hip joint or labrum are the problem, if you lift your leg or sit cross-legged on the floor, you will feel pain in the hip joint.
+If the hip joint or labrum is the problem, if you lift your leg or sit cross-legged on the floor, you will feel pain in the hip joint.
 You can also check your range of motion by comparing the affected hip to the opposite hip while putting on your shoes for example.
-The affected hip will have less range of motion when performing this or similar moves.
+The affected hip will have less range of motion when performing these or similar moves.

 5. The SI Joint

 The sacroiliac (SI) joint is located where the tailbone (the sacrum) and the back of the hip (the iliac) meet.
 A problem in the SI joint can present as pain at the front of the hip.
 How can a structure at the back of the hip affect the front?
 The SI joint is part of a joint system called the pelvic ring, which has one joint at the front of the pelvis and two at the back.
 These joints absorb forces as they travel from the leg and into the spine.